DanNBullock/app-warp_refROI_to_subjSpace/README.md

 -[mask [brain]](https://brainlife.io/datatypes/5a281aee2c214c9ba83ce620) - the brain mask for this subjet

 ### On Brainlife.io

-Visit [this site](https://doi.org/10.25663/brainlife.app.168) to run this app on the brainlife.io platform.
-Minimally requires the aforementioned data inputs.
+THIS VERSION / REPOSITORY IS NOT TO BE RUN DIRECTLY ON BRAINLIFE.IO.
+RATHER, IN ACCORDANCE WITH THE INSTRUCTIONS

 ### Running Locally (on your machine) using singularity & docker

-Because this is compiled code which runs on singularity, you can download the repo and [run it locally with minimal setup](https://github.com/brainlife/Attention_ROI_warp/blob/276bbc6210cf6dbc5b715e9327ad89e091634a8a/main#L9).
+Because this is compiled code which runs on singularity, you can download the repo and [run it locally with minimal setup]

 ### Running Locally (on your machine)

-The primary script for this application is located [here](https://github.com/brainlife/Attention_ROI_warp/blob/master/CoordTransform.sh), but will require the [MNI T1 template](https://github.com/brainlife/Attention_ROI_warp/blob/276bbc6210cf6dbc5b715e9327ad89e091634a8a/CoordTransform.sh#L21) and [brain mask](https://github.com/brainlife/Attention_ROI_warp/blob/276bbc6210cf6dbc5b715e9327ad89e091634a8a/CoordTransform.sh#L22).
+The primary script for this application is located [here](https://github.com/DanNBullock/app-warp_refROI_to_subjSpace/blob/master/CoordTransform.sh), but will require the [MNI T1 template](https://github.com/DanNBullock/app-warp_refROI_to_subjSpace/blob/2e3e26993617897b34e52456d39e24947a09ba0e/CoordTransform.sh#L21) and [brain mask](https://github.com/DanNBullock/app-warp_refROI_to_subjSpace/blob/2e3e26993617897b34e52456d39e24947a09ba0e/CoordTransform.sh#L22).
 Examples of the template can be found [here](http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009) and [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases).
 Futhermore, this application makes use of [ANTs](http://picsl.upenn.edu/software/ants/), which can be downloaded [here](https://github.com/ANTsX/ANTs).

 ### Sample Datasets